glfw/glfw.github.io/faq.md

 ### 3.1 - What compilers are supported by GLFW?

-Currently, GLFW releases are tested with Visual C++ 2010, 2012 and 2013, standalone MinGW, MinGW with MSYS, and the Cygwin packages for MinGW.
+Currently, GLFW releases are tested with MinGW, MinGW-w64 and Visual C++ 2010, 2012 and 2013.

 The Windows binary distribution of GLFW contains pre-compiled libraries for all of the compilers mentioned above.